KikiBerg/django-blog/COMMANDS.md

 **Creating the Django project**:
 - `django-admin startproject project_name .`
 - **Don't forget the dot at the end.** The dot specifies the directory location.
-- Migrate changes and keep the database updated, when there are changes in models.py: `python manage.py migrate`
+- Migrate changes and keep the database updated, when there are changes in models.py: `python3 manage.py migrate`
 - In **my_project/settings.py** file, paste the hostname between the square brackets of `ALLOWED_HOSTS` and save: `ALLOWED_HOSTS = ['8000-reponame-djangoproject-randomdigitsandletters.ws-eu111.gitpod.io']`
 - Start the Django server: `python3 manage.py runserver`
 --------